AlexandruDbr/Brilio_final_project/README.md

     •	Rename productCode1 as productCodeShort and productCode2 as productCodeNumber.
     •   Export the file in CSV/xlsx format

-**3. Analyse the data from the exported file and create a dashboard containing at least the following:**
+*3. A Power BI dashboard based of the data from Alteryx at step 2, which should have contained at least the following elements:*

     •	Show the employees and the number of customers they each have, in descending order.
     •	Map the countries in order to highlight the one with the highest ordered quantity of products.